Redmond’s Mac & Jack’s Brewing is sold to Seattle company

-After 30 years as an independent brewery, Redmond’s Mac & Jack’s Brewing has been sold.
+After 30 years as an independent brewery, Redmond’s Mac & Jack’s Brewing Company has been sold.

 The buyer is Seattle-based Ackley Brands, a family business that owns and operates four wine brands in Oregon and Washington.
 The companies said they finalized the transaction on Friday but declined to disclose the transaction price.